RELabUU/Interactive-Narrator/README.md

 To run the Interactive Narrator, you need to install Visual Narrator in the same directory as the Interactive Narrator folder is in (/InteractiveNarrator) Other depencies can be found in requirements.txt

 **Installation**
 Currently, Interactive Narrator needs to be run from your local machine.
-I assume you have Python3 installed system wide.
+I assume you have Python3 installed system wide and have pip setup tools installed too.
+If not install pip (Linux) with: 'sudo apt-get install python-setuptools python-dev build-essential'.
 The preferred method is to create a virtual Python environment using virtualenv (http://docs.python-guide.org/en/latest/dev/virtualenvs/) .
 To set your virtual environment up wth Python3 you can use this command: 'virtualenv -p python3 environmentname'
 Note that Interactive Narrator's python files are configured to be used in a virtual environment because of the shebang #!/usr/bin/env python

 In the virtual environment you have created you should have the following file/folder structure: